Joecontrair/Joecontrair.github.io/Personal/NormalPosts/MathStuff.md

 - This is the end of a proof statement since I can't find any obsidian symbol for it ∎
 - ^ can be used to make something an expnential
 $4*4^2$
-- ∈ means something is an element of, same with ∎ cant find obsidian short cut so just copy pasted from google, such as A∈$\mathbb{Z}$

 -'$$ $$' $$To-make-middle$$